Wusinho/Sass-react-config/README.md

 - Open your terminal
 - cd where you want to store the project
 - Run the following command - `git clone https://github.com/Wusinho/Sass-react-config.git`
-- Cd into the directory library-app
+- Cd into the directory
 - Run `npm install` to install all dependencies
-- Run `npm start` or `yarn start`, this automatically open your browser and the app

 ## Author